Parteniy Zografski: Life

 He spent the end of 1859 in Sofia where he ordained dozens of Bulgarian priests.
 On 29 October 1859, at the request of the Municipality of Kukush (Kilkis), the Patriarchate appointed Zografski as Metropolitan of Dojran in order to counter the rise of the Eastern Catholic Macedonian Apostolic Vicariate of the Bulgarians.
 Zografski co-operated with the locals to establish Bulgarian schools and increase the use of Church Slavonic in liturgy.
 In 1861, the Greek Orthodox Church Metropolitan of Thessaloniki and a clerical court prosecuted him, but he was acquitted in 1863.
 In 1867, he was appointed Metropolitan of Nishava in Pirot.
 In this position, he supported the Bulgarian education in these regions and countered the Serbian influence.
-From 1868, Zografski broke away from the Patriarchate and joined the independent Bulgarian clergy.
-Between 1868 and 1869, he became active in the region of Plovdiv, where he began to ordain priests for the Bulgarian Church, which had already separated from the Patriarchate, but had not yet been confirmed.
-After the official establishment of the Bulgarian Exarchate in 1870 he remained as the Bulgarian Metropolitan of Pirot until October 1874, when he resigned.
-Zografski died in Istanbul on 7 February 1876 and was buried in the Bulgarian St. Stephen Church.
+According to Bulgarian academic Simeon Radev, Zografski hated the Greeks and this hatred became even more intense after the death of the Miladinov brothers.
+In Dojran, he was accused of burning Greek liturgical books.
+After the establishment of the Bulgarian Exarchate in 1870, he joined it.
+Thus, the Ecumenical Patriarchate of Constantinople excommunicated him in November 1870 and confirmed the deposition on 16 September 1872.
+He remained as the Bulgarian Metropolitan of Pirot until 15 October 1874, when he resigned, citing poor health due to the climate.
+Zografski died in Istanbul on 7 February 1876 and was buried in the courtyard of the Bulgarian St. Stephen Church.